tmhglnd/mercury-docs/docs/reference/instruments.md

 ## synth

 The `synth` and `polySynth` instruments allow you to play synthesized sounds using a single cycle waveform.
 These waveforms are loaded in memory and can be accessed by their filename (without the extension).
 The default waveforms are `sine`, `triangle`, `square` and `saw`.
+For a full list of the available waveforms, see [Sounds in Mercury](./../usage/sounds.md#waveforms).

 ```js
 new synth <waveform>